freebasic/fbfrog/readme.txt

 - use CONSTI and CONSTF nodes instead of just CONST, so we don't need typeIsFloat() checks?
 - Remove hShell(), hMkdir[P], hKill...
 - Try using ASTNODEs instead of DIRNODE/DIRQUEUE
+- Since the C parser no longer modifies the tk buffer, could it be turned into an array?
+No, currently it still temporarily re-inserts macro bodies, but is that really needed?
 - Remove all remaining cases of tkInsert() without corresponding tkSetLocation(), e.g. ## token merging, so tkReport() can be simplified. (although, tkToCText() etc. would still be useful for showing macro expansion stack history)